 - Supertooth HD: links wirelessly by Bluetooth with your phone.
 To place a call, press a button and use voice commands.
 Your phone must have Bluetooth-compatibility, but doesn’t necessarily need voice-dialing.
 Programs up to nine frequently called numbers for voice-dialing.
 Tap the large button one time to answer or hang up.

-Portable Battery Packs allow you to charge your phone when you’re on-the-go and might otherwise run out of battery.
-This product provides power to smart phones whose voice features may not operate unless you’re plugged into a power source.
+Portable Battery Packs and USB Chargers allow you to charge your phone when you’re on-the-go and might otherwise run out of battery.
+Battery packs provide power to smart phones whose voice features may not operate unless you’re plugged into a power source.
 There are multiple versions available; one example is the Easy AAC Portable Battery Pack.

 Fewer people are using landline phones today, however there are traditional phones that can offer an increasing array of options for those with cognitive and physical impairments.
 Speakerphone and memory dial are also be helpful features to consider.